 IE 704 Seminar AI Systems Engineering Form of Module Seminar Type of Module Seminar Level Master ECTS 4 Workload 120 h per semester Prerequisites None Aim of module The student prepares a scientific paper and gives a presentation on a current research topic based on published research.
-State- of-the-art topics are proposed by the supervisors.
-The paper and the presentation are prepared under the guidance of a re- search staff member.
-Active participation in the seminar discus- sions is expected.
-Learning Outcomes and Qual- ification Goals Expertise The student gains a deep understanding of the research topic.
+State-of-the-art topics are proposed by the supervisors.
+The paper and the presentation are prepared under the guidance of a research staff member.
+Active participation in the seminar discussions is expected.
+Learning Outcomes and Qualification Goals Expertise The student gains a deep understanding of the research topic.
 He/she is able to describe/summarize the topic in detail in his/her own words.
 He/she reflects on the topic and judges the contribution of the research papers.
 (MK1, MK2, MK3) Methodological competence The student is able to write a well-structured scientific paper and to present his/her results.
 He/she is also aware of the need to avoid plagiarism.
 The key qualification Scientific Research is highly recommended as a prerequisite for the seminar.
 (MF2) Personal qualification The student has learned how to write a well-structured, concise paper and give a presentation.
 This is part of the preparation to write and present a Master's Thesis.
 (MF2) Media Scientific papers and books; final presentation with PowerPoint Literature Depends on the topic of the seminar.
-Teaching and Learning Meth- ods Do scientific work independently under the guidance of a pro- fessor or a research staff member.
+Teaching and Learning Methods Do scientific work independently under the guidance of a pro- fessor or a research staff member.
 Active discussions in a group of peers.
 Form of Assessment 25% Reviews and Discussion (Review: 1-3 pages)

-25% Presentation (15 minutes presentation and 10 minutes dis-
+25% Presentation (15 minutes presentation and 10 minutes discussion)

-cussion)

 25% Seminar paper submitted for review (max 20 pages in

 springer proceedings format)

 25% "Camera-ready" seminar paper (max 20 pages in springer

 proceedings format)

 Admission requirements for -

 assessment

 Duration of Assessment writing time for papers and reviews 4 to 8 weeks

 Language English

 Offering Irregular

 Lecturers Dr. Christian Bartelt

 Person in charge Dr. Christian Bartelt

 Duration of module 1 Semester

 Further modules -

 Range of Application M.Sc.
 Wirtschaftsinformatik, M.Sc.
 Mannheim Master in Data

 Science

 Semester 3.
 Semester

-G. Master Thesis
+H. Master Thesis

 Master Thesis

 Form of module Master Thesis

 Type of module Thesis

 Level Master

 ECTS 30

 Workload Self study: 840 h per semester

 Prerequisites -

 Aim of Modules Develop a deep understanding of an advanced topic of data science

-Learning outcomes and qualifications goals Expertise: The student has a deep understanding of an advanced topic.
+Learing outcomes and qualifications goals Expertise: The student has a deep understanding of an advanced topic.
 (MK1)

-Methodological competence: The student is familiar with methods for analysing and inde- pendently solving advanced, complex problems.
+Methodological competence: The student is familiar with methods for analysing and independently solving advanced, complex problems.
 (MK1, MK2, MK3)

-Personal competence: The student has the capability to understand, analyse and in- dependently find solutions to advanced, complex problems.
+Personal competence: The student has the capability to understand, analyse and independently find solutions to advanced, complex problems.
 The student has the capability to assess and understand the state-of-the-art in business informatics and adapt the latest technologies and methods to solve real world problems.
 The student is able to present a complex topic in written and oral form in a clear and understandable way.
 (MF1, MF2, MF3, MF4, MKO2, MKO3)

 Media Various

 Literature Topic dependent

 Methods Independent research work

-Form of Assessment Written thesis
+Form of Assessment Written thesis, 10-120 pages in length depending on the topic.

 Admission requirements for assessment To be permitted to write the master thesis, the student is to obtain at least 60 ECTS

-Duration of Assessment -
+Duration of Assessment 6 months (execution of the thesis work and writing of the thesis manuscript).